 At the height of the pandemic, healthcare marketing was essentially put on hold by many healthcare organizations and providers across the industry.
 The focus had to be elsewhere as these organizations figured out how to calibrate.
 What we’re learning as we move forward into a new era of the pandemic is that the opportunity costs have been high for those who chose not to engage with healthcare consumers with a variety of messages during this period.

 The pandemic made lasting changes in how people work, play, enjoy their leisure time and access healthcare.
-Healthcare providers need to consider how these shifts will affect them and create strategies to talk to the new concerns of their customers.
+Healthcare providers need to consider how these shifts will affect them and create strategies to talk to the new concerns of their patients.
 That requires a reinvestment in marketing.
 It’s clear now that things may never return to how they were before the pandemic.
-Rather than waiting any longer or only dipping the toes back into the marketing well, health systems should be thinking bigger about how the experiences over the past two years have created a new mindset of healthcare consumers that can be leveraged.
+Rather than waiting any longer or only dipping the toes back into the marketing well, health systems and other healthcare entities should be thinking bigger about how the experiences over the past two years have created a new mindset of in healthcare consumers that can be leveraged.

 Looking Back to Look Forward

 Even though inflation is now the present reality, think about the last time we had a societal disruption: the Great Recession of more than a decade ago.
 According to the “Harvard Business Review,” only 9% of companies that survived that 27-month financial challenge posted better revenue numbers than they did before the economic downturn.
 In fact, 80% of businesses failed to regain their previous growth rates three years after the recession was over.

 That’s because most companies didn’t have the foresight to develop new value propositions or create new business models to align with the changes happening around them.
 Instead, business leaders were stuck grappling with short-term problems that ultimately didn’t matter in an inevitable “new normal” that they weren’t prepared to address.